ePages-de/epages-docs/_posts/2015-06-25-infrastructure-as-code.md

 Jenkins makes it very easy to introduce new functionality by installing one of the [many available plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins).
 Unfortunately not every plugin turns out to work as expected or in the worst case can potentially bring down the whole Jenkins instance.
-The idea to evaluate unknown plugins by installing them into your production CI infrastructure bears problems, since they often leave unwanted traces behind, even after uninstallation.
+To evaluate unknown plugins by installing them into your production CI infrastructure bears problems, since they often leave unwanted traces behind, even after uninstallation.
 Even making changes to a job configuration without adding any new plugins can lead to broken build jobs, negatively affecting the productivity of whole teams.

 ## The solution

 We were looking for ways to make it safe and easy to improve our build infrastructure.
-Using version control like [GitHub](https://github.com/) for all of our source code it was natural to treat our infrastructure the same way and be able to roll back to a previous version without any hassle.
+Using version control like [GitHub](https://github.com/) for all of our source code, it was natural to treat our infrastructure the same way and be able to roll back to a previous version without any hassle.
-Versioning whole images of Jenkins virtual servers didn't sound like the best idea and plugins like [JobConfigHistory](https://wiki.jenkins-ci.org/display/JENKINS/JobConfigHistory+Plugin) didn't go far enough.
+Versioning whole images of Jenkins virtual servers didn't seem feasible and plugins like [JobConfigHistory](https://wiki.jenkins-ci.org/display/JENKINS/JobConfigHistory+Plugin) didn't go far enough.

 ## Server provisioning using Ansible and Vagrant